-Detail of incentive pialis

-F Y20 Short-term incenti ve plan
+FY20 Short ten m incentive plan

-Term Summary of FY20 arrar gement
+Term Summary of FY20 arrangement

-Purpose STI is an annual ca performance outco short-term organisational and employee

-It is designed to pr ovide specific focus on an nual strategic priorities to deliver superior

-business, custome r and shareholder value.
+Purpose STI is an annual cash payment plan linked to short-term organisational and employee performance outcomes.
+It is designed to provide specific focus on annual strategic priorities to deliver superior business, customer and shareholder value.

 Participation Executive KMP

 Opportunity Executives Target Maximum

 CEO 100% of FAR 125% of FAR

 CFO 50% of Base Salary 62.5% of Base Salary

-Gateways Group Financial G Gateway: 95% of Group In the event Group Financial Gateway is not
+Gateways Group Financial Gateway: 95% of Group Target EBITDA In the event Group no STI award will b Financial Gateway is not achieved e payable.

-Target EBITDA achieved, no STI award will be payable.

-Individual Gatew ay: Adherence to Group Employees who do not meet the Individual

-Code of Conduct, (Compliance and Pact Gateway condition, will forfeit any STI award
+Individual Gateway: Adherence to Group Code of Conduct, Compliance and PACT values . , not meet the Individual Gateway cipant will forfeit any STI award

-values payable.

-Performance STI is linked to a co mbination of Group EBITI DA (excluding the impact of AASB 16, refer to
+Performance Measures & STI is linked to a combination of Group EBIT page 12), and Functional KPI measures.
+Ea

-Measures & the table on page 43), and Functional KPI me easures.
-Each measure will result in a payout
+Weighting

-Weighting outcome in accord lance with the payout mod del.
+the payout model.

 Executives Group EBITDA Functional KPI ^

 CEO 100% -

 CFO 50% 50%

-^ CFO Functional KPI incl ude performance against cash con version and capital management targets.
+[^] CFO Functional KPI include performance against cash conversion and capital management targets.

-The Board conside ers these measures to be a appropriate as they are strongly aligned with

-· is a key indicator of the underlying growth idends to shareholders.
-The achievement of

-subject to the delivery of
+The Board considers these measures to be appropriate as they are strongly aligned with the interests of shareholders.
+Group EBITDA is a key indicator of the underlying growth of the business, enabling the payment of dividends to shareholders.
+The achievement of these STI's in full is subject to the delivery of agreed safety objectives.

-ormation on these performance measures, s target in the current year.
+The table on page 12 provides additional information on these performance measures, including an overview of performance versus target in the current year.

+Payout calculation

-Payout calculation Performance vs P ercentage Payout
+Performance vs Percentage Payout

-Each performance measure will be assessed against a set target to determine the percentage

-payout outcome (s ee below payout schedule).
-For instance, achieving the target will result in

-100% payout of Target STI opportunity.
+Each performance measure will be assessed against a set target to determine the percentage payout outcome (see below payout schedule).
+For instance, achieving the target will result in 100% payout of Target STI opportunity.

 Percentage payout against Target schedule

-Below Threshold d = Nil
+- Below Threshold = Nil

-Threshold = 50% ~
+- Threshold = 50% of Target

-• Target = 100% o
+- Target = 100% of Target

-• Stretch = 125%
+- Stretch = 125% of Target

-Straight-line sliding scale calculation applicat ole.
+Straight-line sliding scale calculation applicable.

-40 PACT 2020 ANNUAL REPORT OVERVIEW PERFORMANCE GOVERNANCE FINANCIAL REPORTS SHAREHOLDER INFORMATION PACT 2020 ANNUAL REPORT

-3. Executive remuneration arrangements (continued)
+Executive remuneration arrangements (continued)